-For this demonstration we are going to use the SQL Data Source that we created in our previous article.
-So, Please refer Connect Power BI to SQL Server article to understand the Data Source.
+For this Power BI Ribbon Chart demonstration, we are going to use the SQL Data Source that we created in our previous article.
+So, Please refer to Connect to SQL Server article to understand the Power BI Data Source.

 How to Create a Ribbon Chart in Power BI

 To create a Ribbon Chart, first Drag and Drop the Sales Amount from the Fields section to the Canvas region.
 It automatically creates a Column Chart, as we showed in the below screenshot.

 Next, let me add the English Country Region Name to the Axis section.
 You can do this by dragging the Country Region Name to the Axis section or simply checkmark the Country column.
 It will automatically create a Column Chart for you.

 Next, add Product Color from DimProduct table to the Legend section.

 By clicking the Ribbon Chart under the Visualization section, it will convert the Clustered Column Chart into Ribbon Chart.

 From the screenshot below, you can see the Power BI Ribbon Chart that shows the Sales by Country and Color.

 First, click on the Power BI Ribbon Chart under the Visualization section.
 It will create a Ribbon Chart with dummy data, as shown in the below screenshot.